Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 **Explanation:**

 1.  **Standard 1: An extends template**

 In Azure Pipelines, **extends templates** are the primary mechanism for enforcing security and governance.
 By using the `extends` keyword, you can create a "wrapper" template that contains mandatory security steps (like credential scanning or policy checks).
 The developer’s pipeline provides its content as a parameter to your template, allowing you to inject logic before or after their code and prevent them from bypassing required security measures.

 2.  **Standard 2: An includes template**

 An **includes template** (using the standard `template:` syntax) is best for reusability.
 Since you need to ensure software prerequisites are in the first stage, you can create a template containing those specific steps or stages.
 Developers then "include" this YAML file in their own pipeline definition.
 This ensures that the complex configuration of prerequisites is handled in one central place, reducing the effort needed to maintain and update those requirements across multiple pipelines.

-### Question #27
+### Question #23

 You have an Azure subscription.

 You create two Bicep templates named Template1 and Template2 that will be used to create a virtual machine and a website.

-You need to create a template named Template3 that will reuse logic from Template1 and Template2.
+**You need to create a template named Template3 that will reuse logic from Template1 and Template2.**

 What should you define first?